WELLNESS SERVICES WE Offer Exotic Pets

 Exotic Vet Care maintains a fear-free practice, which means that in addition to special handling techniques to establish trust and security, pets sometimes need a little sedation or anesthesia for their comfort and safety prior to working with them.
 A calm, pain-free pet is a happy pet!
 Sedation is given as a nose drop or a quick shot customized for your pet’s specific weight, age, needs, and condition.
 In minutes, your pet will be relaxed and stress-free, ready for us to perform a thorough examination and any necessary treatments.
 Happy pets = Happy owners!

 Your pet’s health relies on you!
-The American Animal Hospital Association recommends that your pet sees a veterinarian every 6 months.
+The American Animal Hospital Association recommends that your pet see a veterinarian every 6 months.
 We recommend the following wellness services for exotic pets in order for them to stay healthy and catch disease early with hopes that something can be done to help them.

 A Comprehensive physical exam